 Andreas Paradise was born in Athens, Greece where he still lives today.
-In 1988 he studied photography but some years later quit it and worked in the financial sector.
+After school, he studied photography but some years later quit it and worked in the financial sector.
 He holds an MBA from Kingston University in London.

 Back in 2007 a meeting with Manos Lykakis and, later, with Plato Rivellis (founder of Photo Circle) reminded him that he had unfinished business with photography.
 Since then photography has again been his first and daily priority, and the main way in which he expresses himself.
 His teachers include Plato Rivellis, Michael Ackerman, Jacob Aue Sobol and in 2011 he won a scholarship for a masterclass given by Anders Petersen.